Henry Harpending

-Henry Cosad Harpending (January 13, 1944 – April 3, 2016) was an American anthropologist and writer.
-He was a distinguished professor at the University of Utah, and formerly taught at Penn State and the University of New Mexico.
+Henry Cosad Harpending (January 13, 1944 – April 3, 2016) was an American anthropologist and distinguished professor at the University of Utah, best known for his 2009 book The 10,000 Year Explosion, co-authored with Gregory Cochran.
+Educated at Hamilton College and Harvard University, his career included faculty positions at Penn State and the University of New Mexico.
 He was a member of the National Academy of Sciences.
-He is known for the book The 10,000 Year Explosion, which he co-authored with Gregory Cochran.